 Biology and Health Division

-Five research clusters (Agriculture, Environment, Biodiversity; Biology-Health; Chemistry; Mathematics, Computer Science, Physics, Systems; Social Sciences) were created in September 2019 within the MUSE Foundation, then established as intermediate structures of the University of Montpellier when it was created as an experimental public institution in 2022.
+Five research clusters (Agriculture, Environment, Biodiversity; Biology and Health; Chemistry; Mathematics, Computer Science, Physics, Systems; Social Sciences) were established in September 2019 within the MUSE Foundation, and subsequently designated as intermediate structures of the University of Montpellier when it was established as an experimental public institution in 2022.

-The Biology-Health research cluster is a hub for scientific activity, bringing together research structures and stakeholders and providing a forum for scientific consultation with a view to developing joint initiatives between the partners represented on the Strategic and Structural Investment Committee (COMIS).
+The Biology-Health Research Cluster serves as a hub for scientific activities, fostering collaboration among research institutions and stakeholders, and providing a forum for scientific consultation aimed at developing joint initiatives among the partners represented on the Strategic and Structural Investment Committee (COMIS).

 Governance of the cluster